djalbat/murmuration-mariadb/README.md

 ```
 The `execute()` function is treated entirely similarly.

-For more information on placeholders and performing queries in general, see the `pg` package documentation [here](https://node-postgres.com/features/queries).
+For more information on placeholders and performing queries in general, see the `mysql` package documentation [here](https://github.com/mysqljs/mysql#performing-queries).

 ## Contact